This feature is in official beta.

 The forecasts are heavily dependent on the Primary and Secondary dimension parameters.
 When the historical data is collected, it determines the corresponding data sets based on these two parameters.

-If you've configured the primary dimension to be Assignee and the secondary to be Type, it will generate a list of all possible combinations (based on what child cards are linked to the initiative) and then you will get historical data for each pair separately.
-If you have two child cards with assignees A1 and A2 and types T1 and T2 respectively, the forecast calculation would need to collect the following groups of historical data:
+If you've configured the primary dimension to be Owner and the secondary to be Type, it will generate a list of all possible combinations (based on what child cards are linked to the initiative) and then you will get historical data for each pair separately.
+If you have two child cards with owners A1 and A2 and types T1 and T2 respectively, the forecast calculation would need to collect the following groups of historical data:

 - Cards that are finished and had the A1/T1 parameters (data set 1)